What is the minimum auto insurance coverage that I have to sign up for?

 Getting the “minimum car insurance” can mean different things in different states.
 For example, some states require you to have personal injury protection, while other states don’t require any type of personal injury protection.

-Bodily Injury Liability Per Person
+Bodily Injury Liability Insurance Requirements Per Persone

-This type of car insurance liability is the amount of coverage you have per person.
-Most states have a minimum bodily injury liability requirement of $15,000 to $50,000.
 That means each person involved in the collision can claim up to $15,000 or $50,000 from the insurance company following an accident.
 Bodily injury liability covers damages you inflict to other passengers, drivers, or pedestrians involved in a collision.
 It covers medical expenses and similar costs.

-Bodily Injury Liability Per Accident
+Bodily Injury Liability Insurance Requirements Per Accident

 Most states also outline a minimum amount of bodily injury liability coverage required per accident.
 Typically, this limit is twice the amount of required bodily injury liability coverage.
 Most states have a “per accident” liability coverage requirement of $30,000 to $50,000.
-If you have a minimum car insurance plan, then this is the total amount of money your car insurance company will pay in bodily injury coverage after an accident.

-Property Damage Liability Per Accident
+Property Damage Liability Insurance Requirements Per Accident

-Uninsured or Underinsured Motorist Coverage
+Uninsured or Underinsured Motorist Coverage Requirements

 Some states require drivers to have a certain level of uninsured motorist coverage.
 If you get into a collision with an uninsured or underinsured motorist, then this coverage will supplement the other driver’s insurance policy after it’s maxed out.
-In Connecticut, for example, you’re required to have $25,000 of uninsured/underinsured motorist coverage per person and $50,000 of uninsured/underinsured motorist coverage per accident.

 There’s a reason insurance companies in some states require you to have uninsured or underinsured motorist coverage: according to USA Today, one in seven drivers in the United States is driving illegally without car insurance.

-Personal Injury Protection
+Personal Injury Protection Insurance Requirements

 Some states, like Florida and other no-fault states, require a certain amount of personal injury protection (PIP) coverage.
-Personal injury protection insurance covers your own medical expenses.
+Personal injury protection auto insurance covers your own medical expenses.
 In Florida, for example, you’re required to have $10,000 in personal injury protection coverage.

 Other Minimum Car Insurance Requirements